arn00sdq/Argos/README.md

 ```
 ## APK installation

+1. Open the "App" folder with AndroidStudio
+2. Build the apk
-1. Install the apk
+3. Install the apk
-2. Run the apk
+4. Run the apk
-3. Accept required permision
+5. Accept required permision
-4. Enjoy
+6. Enjoy